Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 Create the same profile for the remaining VMs so that it can be used to spin up instances.

-Running Salt Cloud in debug mode will reveal information about a deployment which would otherwise not be obvious.
+Running Salt Cloud in debug mode will reveal information about a deployment that would otherwise not be obvious.
 This can be used to check up on our deployment:

 Configuring Nginx:

 Consider the architecture diagram mentioned above.
-Similar to the diagram, let us consider that only 2 Nginx servers are required for our application.
-Add required Nginx configuration from this link.
+Like the diagram, let us consider that only 2 Nginx servers are required for our application.
+Add the required Nginx configuration from this link.

 /srv/salt/nginx-configuration/init.sls